 Coolsculpting works by cryolipolysis, an FDA-approved fat-freezing method that eliminates stubborn fat cells in certain areas of the body, with the neck being one of the most common areas treated.
 CoolSculpting freezes fat cells to a specific temperature that destroys them while leaving the surrounding tissue intact and unharmed.

 How Does CoolSculpting Work?

 Unlike Kybella, CoolSculpting does not involve needles or injections.
 Instead, the cooling device uses paddles to deliver controlled cooling that holds and freezes the part of your body where you want to eliminate fat.
 For the chin, you can expect each CoolSculpting session to last about 45 to 90 minutes, and around 20 to 25% of the fat cells in the targeted area will be destroyed during the treatment.
 The dead cells will be processed and removed naturally through the lymphatic system.

 Kybella vs CoolSculpting: What Areas Can Each Procedure Target?

-Plastic surgeons commonly use CoolSculpting and Kybella to combat submental fat cells that cause a double chin.
-Not all submental and neck fat is attributed to being overweight, as genetic predisposition and age play a vital role in most cases.
+Plastic surgeons commonly use CoolSculpting and Kybella to combat submental fat cells that cause excess skin resulting in a double chin.
+Not all submental and neck fat is attributed to being overweight or dietary fat, as genetic predisposition and age play a vital role in most cases.
 Both treatments permanently reduce the fat underneath the chin.
 Many patients see results within three months of CoolSculpting treatment, while Kybella takes four to six months.

 Areas for CoolSculpting Treatments